wonst719/exult/android/README.md

 ## Issues

 There are currently several issues (mostly related to SDK and NDKs):
-- SDL2 releases newer than 2.28.5 require NDK 22.x, which for some reason prevents Exult to discover installed mods - see https://github.com/exult/exult/issues/558
-- When compiled against SDK 35 the launcher's menu buttons are not reacting to touch input anymore - see https://github.com/exult/exult/issues/596
 - Currently mods installation is hardcoded to accept only the mods from the Exult team - see https://github.com/exult/exult/issues/371